nuclight/tkxgram/docs/db.md

 may be don't give any real sense to inode? i.e. just JOIN on it and nothing more?

-yes, have `is_content` on versions - e.g. plugin-decoded GPG message also may have edits, as by original message; and probably jsut move unread/score to plugin object (with `unseen` being determined by number pointer in dialog, and `unread` being explicitly toggled by user)
+yes, have `is_content` on versions - e.g. plugin-decoded GPG message also may have edits, as by original message; and probably just move unread/score to plugin object (with `unseen` being determined by number pointer in dialog, and `unread` being explicitly toggled by user)
+- or NULL for content objects, and typename for plugin-objects - like HFS filesystem forks or NTFS streams?
+- put info about cached files (e.g. images) to such plugin-obhects also? but cached-file info is unversioned by it's nature...

 can't have class/type in inode, must be in object - as reference from inode matrix may be for path which will be created just for this as we don't have real objects on it yet